Explore

 New Business

-Adopt a Resolution of the Urban Forestry Board of the City of Mountain View to Deny the Appeal, Uphold Staff’s Decision, and Allow the Removal of One Heritage Tree at 1158 Cuesta Drive, to be read in title only, further reading waived (Attachment 1 to the memorandum).
+Vice Chair Mitchner recused himself based on his familiarity with the property owner so as to negate the appearance of impropriety and left the meeting.
+Urban Forest Manager Russell Hansen presented a report and answered the Commission's questions.
+Speaking virtually: -Sylvie Lee -Kaitlyn Shelton -Andrew Kuo M/S Sommer/Bryant - To adopt a Resolution of the Urban Forestry Board of the City of Mountain View to Deny the Appeal, Uphold Staff’s Decision, and deny the removal of one (1) Heritage Tree at 1119 Solana Drive, to be read in title only, further reading waived (Attachment 1 to the memorandum).

 Attachments